YunoHost-Apps/yeswiki_ynh/README.md

 #### Multi-users support

+LDAP integration is supported and required on new installs.
+It is possible to disable it on older installs by removing the loginldap plugin. **Warning: only do it if you know credentials for a wiki admin account**

-At the moment LDAP and SSO authentication are not supported.
+At the moment SSO authentication is not supported.
 It is necessary to login on the wiki.

 #### Supported architectures